TALKING POINTS FOR MITCHELL LEVY

 Bio to read.

 Mitchell Levy is The AHA Guy at AHAthat which is a fast and easy, super social self-publishing book platform for those wanting a megaphone!
 He is an accomplished Entrepreneur who has created 20 businesses in Silicon Valley including 4 publishing companies that have published over 800 books.
-Currently, Mr. Levy is The AHA Guy at AHAthat & CEO of THiNKaha.
-He is an international bestselling author with fifty eight business books and a contributor at Entrepreneur Magazine.
-In addition to these accomplishments, Mr. Levy has provided strategic consulting to over one hundred companies, advised over five hundred CEOs on critical business issues, and has been chairman of the board of a NASDAQ-listed company.
+Mitchell is an international bestselling author with fifty eight business books, has provided strategic consulting to over 100 companies, has advised over 500 CEOs on critical business issues, and has been chairman of the board of a NASDAQ-listed company.
+In addition to these accomplishments, he’s been happily married for twenty-eight years and regularly spends four to five weeks annually in a European country with his family and friends.
+Mitchell is committed to aliveness, joy, and AHA moments.

 Can include at beginning or end of show.